I soon found that the first part of chapter 15 had turned into almost a word-by-word study, so it is presented as a mini-series: 'The Vine'

 If we could watch someone at work in their vineyard we would get an insight into God’s wonderful care and concern for us.
 Continually checking each plant, cutting out disease, looking for pests, pruning, fertilising, trimming the eager young growth and tying it onto the support it will need all its life.
 Even reducing the number of fruit it bears in order that the others grow to perfection.
 Watering some that seem parched, but leaving others to encourage their roots to grow deeper into the soil to find a more permanent source of nourishment.

-As we move on in this series of studies we will discover what it means to be a part of the vine – remember, Jesus said ‘I am the Vine’.
+As we move on in this series of studies we will discover what it means to us individually to be a part of the vine – remember, Jesus said ‘I am the Vine’.